 These scenarios can include:

-- FSA anchor scenario
+- FCA anchor scenario

 - Client-developed severe stress scenarios, including: Severe house price declines in South East of England, triple dip recession, significantly higher interest rates and eurozone depression.

 Experian’s consultants build bespoke models linking client account level portfolio data on probability of default, exposure at default and loss given default to baseline and alternative economic scenarios.
 Experian also have extensive experience of building risk, component (PD, EAD and LGD), capital requirements models and taking account of both economic and non-economic factors.
 These models are designed and implemented to maximise value to clients whilst ensuring regulatory compliance.
 Experian also have extensive experience of building risk.

 - Calibration services to incorporate macroeconomic variables in existing models

 - Stress tests and alternative scenarios for commercial and consumer portfolios

 - Fully documented and transparent models and methodologies from an independent source to meet regulatory requirements

 Experian’s comprehensive approach enhances the ability of credit risk professionals, portfolio owners and regulators to stress test portfolios.
 We help them evaluate how portfolios will withstand different economic scenarios for both internal financial budgeting purposes and to meet increasingly demanding regulatory requirements in a coherent and transparent way.